 Aside from these acclaimed agricultural products, which are grown on Hokkaido’s vast lands, Hokkaido is also home to a number of premium marine products made possible by its rich seas.
 The available of fresh ingredients allows the preparation of fresh cuisine and sweets, and offers visitors a variety of tempting culinary delights during all four seasons throughout the year.

-If you want to discover the true essence of this beautiful island, a great place to start is by following Hokkaido Likers on Facebook.
+If you want to discover the true essence of this beautiful island, a great place to start is by checking out Hokkaido Likers.
 In addition, the following websites are also excellent sources to help you discover Hokkaido: